dploeger/disclaimr/README.md

 Since v1.0-rc2 you can even decide what to do if the resolver fails:

 * {rt}I get removed if {resolver["key"]} fails{/rt}: If the LDAP-property "key"
- has no value everything withing {rt} will be removed
+ has no value everything (including the surrounding tags) will be removed

 ## Supporting Encryption